Loop around the eastern cape of Giens

 Plage de la Badine linear beach

 Turn right at the water and we see in front of us the north coast of the eastern part of Giens, this is where we will walk in a moment.
-One does not yet foresee the main cape, this turns to the south-east.
+One does not yet foresee the main cape, it turns to the south-east.

 Very quickly you come to two rocky outcrops with a former bunker of Nazi Germany.
 But steps make it easier to cross.